 We currently have six Regional Sales Managers to sell the STREAMWAY System.
-In the first quarter of 2014 we have signed a contract with an Independent Distributor covering New York and surrounding areas.
+In the first two quarters of 2014 we have signed a contract with an Independent Distributor covering New York and surrounding areas, as well as, two other independent contracting groups handling parts of the Midwest and the Southeast.

 Since inception, we have been unprofitable.
-We incurred net losses of approximately \$1.6 million and \$2.1 million for the three months ended March 31, 2014 and for the three months ended March 31, 2013, respectively.
-As of March 31, 2014 and March 31, 2013, we had an accumulated deficit of approximately \$30.3 million and \$21.4 million, respectively.
+We incurred net losses of approximately \$1.7 million and \$1.2 million for the three months ended June 30, 2014 and 2013, respectively.
+We incurred net losses of approximately \$3.4 million and \$3.3 million for the six months ended June 30, 2014 and 2013, respectively.
+As of June 30, 2014, we had an accumulated deficit of approximately \$32.0 million.
 We received approval from the FDA in April 2009 to commence sales and marketing activities of the STREAMWAY FMS system and shipped the first system in 2009.
 However, there was no significant revenue prior to 2011, primarily due to lack of funds to build and ship the product.
 We sold five original STREAMWAY units in 2011, and another twenty-nine original units to date.

 In the first quarter of 2014, the Company commenced sales of an updated version of the STREAMWAY System, which provides a number of enhancements to the existing product line including a more intuitive and easier to navigate control screen, data storage capabilities, and additional inlet ports on the filters, among other improvements.
-This updated version utilizes improved technology, including the capability for continuous flow and continuous suctioning, as covered by our provisional patent application filed in 2013 and our non-provisional patent application filed in January 2014.
-The Company sold another eight units through April 30, 2014, and another eight units shipped and sold by May 16, 2014.
-The Company has trials and demonstrations set for 5 major hospital systems and teaching hospitals throughout May 2014.
-We have purchase orders for approximately 36 STREAMWAY Systems that will be installed in hospitals and surgical centers over the next 12 months beginning in May 2014.
+This updated version utilizes improved technology, augmenting the capability for continuous flow and continuous suctioning, as covered by our provisional patent application filed in 2013 and our non-provisional patent application filed in January 2014.
+The Company has sold twenty units through June 30, 2014.
+Company has trials and demonstrations in place at 2 major hospital systems and teaching hospitals as of June 2014.
+We have purchase orders for approximately 17 STREAMWAY Systems that will be installed in hospitals and surgical centers over the next 6 months beginning in July 2014.

-We expect the revenue for STREAMWAY units to increase significantly at such time as the hospitals approve the use of the units for their applications based on trial basis units and place orders for billable units.
+We expect the revenue for STREAMWAY units to increase significantly, subject to market and product risks, at such time as the hospitals approve the use of the units for their applications based on trial basis units and place orders for billable units.
 Trial basis units are either installed in or hung on the hospital room wall.
 The unit is connected to the hospital plumbing and sewer systems, as well as, the hospital vacuum system.
 The unit remains on the customer site for 2 - 4 weeks, as contracted, at no cost to the customer.
 However, the customer does purchase the disposable kits necessary to effectively operate the units.
 Once the trial period has expired the unit is either returned to the Company or purchased by the customer.
 If purchased, at that time, the Company invoices the customer based upon a contracted price negotiated prior to the trial.